DamZiobro/docker-puppet-multiple-os-test/README.md

-Docker + Puppet integration skeleton  (test you app on multiple OSes using docker images and containers)
+Docker + Puppet integration skeleton  (test your app on multiple OSes using docker images and containers)
 =====

 This Docker+Puppet integration skeleton allows you to test your application or puppet manifest on multiple